msbey-cyber/Azure-Active-Directory/azuread-access-audit-lab.md

-# 📄 Building Audit‑Style Reports in Microsoft Entra ID (GUI Walkthrough)
+# 📄 Building Audit‑Style Reports in Microsoft Entra ID (GUI and PowerShell Walkthrough)

 A step‑by‑step guide for documenting user access, role changes, and orphaned accounts for compliance and governance.